6 Spatial and temporal patterns of the terrestrial carbon cycle

 In view of the frequent flooding and wet soil conditions, peatlands are considered a type of wetland.
 They occur in a wide range of biomes.
 In the tropics, decomposition rates - even under water logging - are much higher than in the Arctic.
 Yet, vegetation productivity is much higher, too, and can lead to an imbalance of organic matter inputs and decomposition and a long-term accumulation.

 Today, major peatlands are located in the Hudson Bay Lowland (Canada) and in the West Siberian Lowland (Russia).
 In the tropics, major peatlands are located in Southeast Asia (Indonesia, Malaysia, Papua New Guinea, and Brunei) (Page and Baird 2016) and in the Congo Basin (Dargie et al. 2017).
 Peatland vegetation is very different in boreal and temperate versus tropical peatlands.
-The latter occur in forested, often palm-dominated swamps and in coastal mangroves (Page and Baird 2016).
+The latter occurs in forested, often palm-dominated swamps and in coastal mangroves (Page and Baird 2016).
 Boreal and temperate peatlands are dominated by sedges or mosses (see box above).

 Figure 6.17: Global peatland distribution derived from PEATMAP.
 The colour classes indicate percentage peatland cover in Canada, where the source data were provided as grid cells rather than shape files; and regions where peatland cover was estimated from histosols of HWSD v1.2.
 Elsewhere, where shapefiles are freely available, individual peatlands and peat complexes are shown in solid black.
 Figure and caption text from Xu et al. (2018).